cysouw/diathesis/text/c09_zuInfinitive.md

 - Stattdessen hat es für seine Fans ein Gesamtpaket zu kaufen gegeben.
 :::

-This constructions is most commonly used with an quantified adverb like *viel/genug/reichlich/nichts* [@next b] instead of an nominal accusative object [@next c].
-However, *geben + zu-Infinitiv* is typically used without the retained subject in a *für* phrase [@nnext a], and in such usage, without a retained subject, it is much more widespread to express a nominal accusative [@nnext b].
+This constructions is commonly used with an quantified adverb like *viel/genug/reichlich/nichts* [@next b] instead of an nominal accusative object [@next c].
+Also, *geben + zu-Infinitiv* is typically used without the retained subject in a *für* phrase [@nnext a].
+Without a retained subject, the expression of a full nominal accusative is more widespread [@nnext b].

 ::: ex
 - Die Reisende entdecken das Land.